Valentinianism: Christ

-Next to Sophia stands a male redeeming divinity.
-In the true Valentinian system, the Christ is the son of the fallen Sophia, who is thus conceived as an individual.
 Sophia conceives a passion for the First Father himself, or rather, under pretext of love she seeks to draw near to the unattainable Bythos, the Unknowable, and to comprehend his greatness.
-She brings forth, through her longing for that higher being, an Aeon who is higher and purer than herself, and at once rises into the celestial worlds.
+She brings forth, through her longing for that higher being, an Aeon who is higher and purer than herself, and at once rises into the celestial Aeons.
 Christ has pity on the abortive substance born of Sophia and gives it essence and form, whereupon Sophia tries to rise again to the Father, but in vain.
 In the enigmatic figure of Christ we again find hidden the original conception of the Primal Man, who sinks down into matter but rises again.

 In the fully developed Ptolemaean system we find a kindred conception, but with a slight difference.
-Here Christ and Sophia appear as brother and sister, with Christ representing the higher and Sophia the lower element.
+Here Christ and Sophia appear as a syzygy, with Christ representing the higher and Sophia the lower element.
 When this world has been born from Sophia in consequence of her passion, two Aeons, Nous (mind) and Aletheia (truth), by command of the Father, produce two new Aeons, Christ and the Holy Ghost; these restore order in the Pleroma, and in consequence all Aeons combine their best and most wonderful qualities to produce a new Aeon (Jesus, Logos, Soter, or Christ), the "First Fruits" whom they offer to the Father.
 And this celestial redeemer-Aeon now enters into a marriage with the fallen Aeon; they are the "bride and bridegroom".
 It is boldly stated in the exposition in Hippolytus' Philosophumena that they produce between them 70 celestial angels.

-This myth can be connected with the historic Jesus of Nazareth by further relating that Christ, having been united to the Sophia, descends into the earthly Jesus, the son of Mary, at his baptism, and becomes the Saviour of men.
+This myth can be connected with the historic Jesus of Nazareth by further relating that Christ, having been united to the Sophia, descends into the earthly Jesus, the son of Mary.